-Firecrawl revolutionized web scraping by turning entire websites into LLM-ready markdown with a simple API call.
-But at $16–$333/month—and with notable limitations in its self-hosted build—many developers are hunting for Firecrawl alternatives that better match their constraints: tighter budgets, stricter data-sovereignty rules, or a different technical approach altogether.
+Firecrawl changed how developers approach web scraping by converting websites into LLM-ready markdown through a single API call.
+But at $16–$333/month—and with self-hosted limitations that frustrate production teams—many developers search for Firecrawl alternatives that fit tighter budgets, stricter data sovereignty requirements, or completely different technical philosophies.

 1. Crawl4AI: The True Open-Source Powerhouse